oh-my-post

 Get-PoshThemes

-We can select one of these predefined Themes, or create or create our own Theme.
+We can select one of these predefined Themes, or create our own Theme.
 If we want to create our own Theme, we would go to the themes folder, located in the following environment variable

 %POSH_THEMES_PATH%

-To do this, we edit the $profile file again, replacing the line we put with this one
+To do this, we edit the $profile file again, replacing the line we have put with this one

-oh-my-posh init pwsh --config "$env:POSH_THEMES_PATH/default.json" | Invoke-Expression
+oh-my-posh init pwsh —config “$env/default.json” | Invoke-Expression

 Where ‘default.json’ is the name of the Theme we want to apply.

-Install Git module
+Install Git Module

 Install-Module posh-git -Scope CurrentUser

 Now we must load this module at startup.
-To do this, we include it in our $profile in the same way we did with Oh-My-Posh, adding the following line to the end of the file
+To do this, we include it in our $profile in the same way we did with Oh-My-Posh, adding the following line at the end of the file

 Import-Module posh-git

-Install icons for files and folders
+Install Icons for Files and Folders

 Install-Module -Name Terminal-Icons -Repository PSGallery